All Episodes

 That's why we don't ban flights.

-Now that doesn't explain how Thomas Duncan got here, because he got on the plane sick, knowingly sick, and he's admitted he came here to get well.
+Now, that doesn't explain how Thomas Duncan got here because he got on the plane sick, knowingly sick, and he's admitted he came here to get well.

 He came here to get, you can't blame him.

-I mean, that's that's that's not the point.
+I mean, that's not the point.

 The point here is that these are the kind of people running the CDC.

-These are the kind of people running the FDA, the EPA, the IRS, uh, the Justice Department, the White House, this kind of thinking that you just heard in this sound by David Kwaman, that's what is leading the country.
+These are the kind of people running the FDA, the EPA, the IRS, the Justice Department, the White House.

 That's the kind of thinking we have at top leadership positions.

-It's all rooted America is guilty.
+It's all rooted, America is guilty.

 And we have never paid the price for it.

-We've gotten away with all these transgressions all these years as a superpower, and now it's time to pay the bill.
+We've gotten away with all these transgressions all these years as a superpower.

-And during the interview, the Liberian president Ellen Johnson Sir Leaf says this about Dallas Ebola patient Thomas Duncan.
+And during the interview, the Liberian president Ellen Johnson Sirleaf says this about Dallas Ebola patient Thomas Duncan.

-Ellen Johnson Surleaf condemning her own citizen for knowingly leaving the country and infecting others as unpardonable.
+So here is the Liberian president, Ellen Johnson Sirleaf, condemning her own citizen for knowingly leaving the country and infecting others as unpardonable.

 Her own citizen, she says, is being guilty of action that is unpardonable, unforgivable.